NickKatafol/Simple_TODO_list/README.md

  ## Resume

-      It's the Senior Engineer work.
+      It's the Senior Engineer development.
       NOT the fast experienced Junior Programmer code writing.